-The University of Maryland, Baltimore Police Force offers the Rape Aggression Defense System (R.A.D.), a program of realistic self-defense tactics and techniques for women.
+The University of Maryland, Baltimore Police Force offers the Rape Aggression Defense System (R.A.D.), a program of realistic self-defense tactics and techniques for all members of the UMB community.
 The R.A.D.
-System is a comprehensive, women-only course that begins with awareness, prevention, risk reduction, and risk avoidance, while progressing on to the basics of hands-on defense training.
+System is a comprehensive, course that begins with awareness, prevention, risk reduction, and risk avoidance, while progressing on to the basics of hands-on defense training.
 R.A.D. is not a martial arts program.
 The UMBPF, in conjunction with University Recreation and Fitness (URecFit), notifies the campus community when the course will be taught.